vmware-tanzu/velero/master/get-started.md

 These instructions start the Velero server and a Minio instance that is accessible from within the cluster only.
 See [Expose Minio outside your cluster][31] for information about configuring your cluster for outside access to Minio.
 Outside access is required to access logs and run `velero describe` commands.

+1. Create a Velero-specific credentials file (`credentials-velero`) in your local directory:

+    ```
+    [default]
+    aws_access_key_id = minio
+    aws_secret_access_key = minio123
+    ```

 1. Start the server and the local storage service.
 In the Velero directory, run:

     ```bash
-    kubectl apply -f config/common/00-prereqs.yaml
-    kubectl apply -f config/minio/
+    kubectl apply -f config/minio/00-minio-deployment.yaml

+    velero install \
+        --provider aws \
+        --bucket velero \
+        --secret-file ./credentials-velero \
+        --backup-location-config region=minio,s3ForcePathStyle="true",s3Url=http://minio.velero.svc:9000 \
+    ```

+    Additionally, you can specify `--use-restic` to enable restic support, and `--wait` to wait for the deployment to be ready.

+1. Once the installation is complete, remove the default `VolumeSnapshotLocation` that was created by `velero install`, since it's not relevant for this scenario:

+    ```bash
+    kubectl -n velero delete volumesnapshotlocation.velero.io default
     ```

 1. Deploy the example nginx application: